tkrausjr/tanzu-validator/README.md

 ### Option 2a - Run script locally on Linux machine with access to VM Management Network

 On Ubuntu 20.04 with Python3 already installed.
+You also need kubectl client and the vsphere kubectl plugin for tanzu.
 ``` bash
 git clone https://github.com/tkrausjr/tanzu-validator.git
 cd tanzu-validator/